nilay1221/Inventory_Management/README.md

 This projects manages all the transactions that occur in a thread dyeing factory from the records of buying the raw materials to the sales of the end products produced in the factory.

-To run this app run main.py file in PythonFiles folder.
+To run this app run main.exe file or run main.py file in PythonFiles folder.

 This project is a part of OSTPL course.